carone1/fuel_xtremio/specs/emc-xtremio-plugin-spec.rst

 Implementation
 ==============

-Plugin delivers packages with multipath daemon and EMC NaviSecCli (command line toolkit for EMC VNX arrays management) because they are not included in Mirantis OpenStack.
+Plugin delivers packages with multipath daemoni.

 Plugin has three tasks.
 Each task per role.
 They are run in the following order:

 * The first task installs and configures cinder-volume on Primary Controller.